From Gravity to Curved Space

 BRIAN: And this despite the diabolical workings of the physical cosmos, in which the law of gravity holds sway and planets are accordingly obliged to rotate around suns.

-sure!
-A literal knowledge of how the
+SHANE: To be sure!
+A literal knowledge of how the physical

-confines of Western civilization, with its petty-bourgeois
+of Western civilization, with its petty-bourgeois transcendentalism demanding a

-exemplified by the Einsteinian concept of
+the Einsteinian concept of curved space.
+Such a civilization must

-a quasi-mystical interpretation at the expense of force and mass.
+quasi-mystical interpretation at the expense of force and mass.
 It will claim that

 BRIAN: But won't proletarian civilization uphold a similar if not more radical quasi-mystical interpretation of how the Cosmos works, in due course?